msgtobala/My-Books/Flutter/dart.md

 ### Variables

 Variables are used for storing information which can then be used by the computer program.
-Let’s look at this concept from a different angle.

 ![img](https://www.educative.io/api/collection/10370001/6069685319630848/page/4624163710959616/image/5427857654284288)